-Oxford Academy students exceeded National and State Common Core Standards as measured by the Smarter Balanced Assessment Consortium (SBAC), 100% of the students tested met or exceeded the tested standards in ELA and 94% of the students tested met or exceeded the tested standards in ELA and 94% of the students tested met or exceeded the tested standards in ELA and 94% of the students tested met or exceeded the tested standards in Consortium (SBAC), 100% of the students tested met or exceeded the tested standards in ELA and 94% of the students tested met or exceeded the tested standards in Math.
+Oxford Academy students exceeded National and State Common Core Standards as measured by the Smarter Balanced Assessment Consortium (SBAC), 99% of the students tested met or exceeded the tested standards in ELA and 86% met or exceeded the tested standards in Mathematics.
 All student groups are meeting the state school-wide targets in English language arts (ELA) and mathematics.
-Oxford Academy has achieved the rank of 10 (on a scale of 1 to 10) in both the Statewide Rank and the Similar School Rank.
-Oxford Academy ranks as the top performing school in Orange County and was named as a National Blue Ribbon School in 2013.
+Oxford Academy became a California Gold Ribbon school in 2017 and was named as a National Blue Ribbon School in 2013.